benapetr/clia/README.md

 # Ollama Agent CLI

-An interactive command-line interface that lets a local Ollama model act as a tool-using agent.
+An interactive command-line interface that lets an LLM act as a tool-using agent.
 The assistant can stream responses in real time and invoke registered tools—such as running shell commands or fetching webpage text—to complete tasks autonomously.
+By default the CLI targets a local Ollama instance, but it can also connect to OpenAI or Mistral endpoints.

 ## Requirements

 - Python 3.9+
 - `requests` Python package
+- One of:
-- Local Ollama server running on `http://localhost:11434`
+  - Local Ollama server running on `http://localhost:11434` (default)
+  - OpenAI API access with a valid key
+  - Mistral API access with a valid key

 ## Installation